pars-linux/web/trunk/web/developer.pardus.org.tr/source/policies/newcontributor/how-to-be-contributor.rst

 Applicant Tracking on Bugzilla
 ******************************

-- "Yeni Katkıcı / New Contributor" product is for this tracking process.
-- The compoenents of this product are "Geliştirici / Developer" and "Testçi / Tester".
+- Developers and testers can follow this process in order to be a contributor.
-- The translator applications can be held from `Pardus translation website <http://translate.pardus.org.tr>`_.
+- For translators applications can be held from `Pardus translation website <http://translate.pardus.org.tr>`_.
+(See `Quick Guide to Pardus Translations <http://developer.pardus.org.tr/policies/newcontributor/introduction-to-translation.html>`_)
-- The bugzilla permissions:
-    - A mentoring group is created for product "Yeni Katkıcı / New Contributor"
-    - The users out of the mentoring group can create contributor bugs, but can not edit bugs.
+- For bug triagers please see `Bug reporting and triaging <http://developer.pardus.org.tr/policies/newcontributor/areas-to-contribute.html#bug-reporting-and-triaging>`_
+- For content writers please see `Documentation <http://developer.pardus.org.tr/policies/newcontributor/areas-to-contribute.html#documentation>`_
+- For designers please see `Graphical design and multimedia <http://developer.pardus.org.tr/policies/newcontributor/areas-to-contribute.html#graphical-design-and-multimedia>`_

     ..  image:: images/application_process.png